as215956/pathvector-template/BGP-Communities.md

 ## Local preference

 By default, customers/downstreams are imported to BGP with LocalPref 5000.
 However, we provides a LocalPref manipulation community that will allow you to control the link over which traffic comes in for active-passive backup purposes.
-You can set the LocalPref to 4000 by tagging the route with ASN:610:4000, which is still higher than non-customer routes.
+You can set the LocalPref to 5100 by tagging the route with ASN:610:5100, which is higher and makes this the preferred active route.

 | Community | Description                 |
 | --------- | --------------------------- |
 | ASN:610:x | Set local preference to [x] |

+Overview of the default used local preference, the higher the number the more preferred the route is going to be.

 | LocalPref | Description                                   |
 | --------- | --------------------------------------------- |